 Choosing to major in the social sciences can lead to lucrative jobs in economics, politics, and urban planning, to name just a few areas.
 With a social science major, you can expect to develop versatile skills that you can transfer to different roles.

-Some college majors are more career-oriented, introducing you to an industry and the skills often needed to work in it.
-Others foster a broader range of skills development that you can apply to several career paths.
-Social science majors generally fall under the latter category.
-They typically refer to subjects that relate to systems and how they operate, such as the human mind and the global economy.
+Some college majors are more career-oriented, introducing you to an industry and the skills often needed to work in that particular field.
+Others encourage a broader range of skill development that you can apply to a variety of career paths.
+Social science majors generally fall into the latter category.
+They typically explore subjects that relate to systems and how they operate, such as the human mind and the global economy.

-Choosing to major in the social sciences can lead to lucrative jobs in economics, politics, and urban planning, to name just a few areas.
+Choosing to major in the social sciences can lead to lucrative jobs in fields such as economics, politics, and urban planning.
 With a social science major, you can expect to develop a versatile skill set that you can transfer to different roles and industries.

 A social science major is typically part of a liberal arts education, which encompasses the humanities, social sciences, and natural sciences.
-Whereas the natural sciences focus on natural systems, such as biology or chemistry, social sciences are more interested in how systems have been constructed and how they have and currently operate.
+Whereas the natural sciences focus on natural systems, such as biology or chemistry.
+The social sciences are interested in how systems have been constructed and how they have and currently operate.

 Anthropology examines the history of humankind.
 It’s a broad subject with a few different options to narrow your focus—for example, you may have the option to concentrate in archaeology or cultural anthropology.